aamnah/notes.aamnah.com/content/redux/react-redux.md

 > You can not make API calls and routing transitions inside a `reducer`

 This!
 This basically means **you are bound to use some third party library to handle updating state with data returned by the API calls**, hello `middleware`!
 You must use something like `redux-thunk` or `redux-saga`, there is no two ways about it.
-Beccause:
+Because:

 - i can't imagine a React app that doesn't make an API call.
 React is just the _View_.
 The data always comes in from somewhere else.
 - we can't make API calls in reducers, and reducers update state..